Yupeek/django-rest-models/README.rst

 django-rest-models
 ==================

-allow to query an RestAPI (django-rest-framework + dynamic-rest) with same same interface as the django ORM. if fact, it work like any other database engin. you add the rest_models engin in an alternate database, the router, and add a APIMeta class to your models, and let's go.
+Allow to query a **django** RestAPI with same same interface as the django ORM. **(the targeted API must use django-rest-framework + dynamic-rest libraries)**
+In fact, it works like any other database engine.
+You add the rest_models engine in an alternate database and the rest_models databe router.

-stable branche
+Then add APIMeta class to the models querying the API, voilà !

+Stable branch

 .. image:: https://img.shields.io/travis/Yupeek/django-rest-models/master.svg
     :target: https://travis-ci.org/Yupeek/django-rest-models